mu2712/archkatas/ADRs/Monitoring.md

 ## Status

-Proposed
+Accepted

 ## Context
-This is a fast growing system with various services interacting with each oether, it makes scaling essential.
-Also, it allows buying cheaper instances for services without overall degradation.
+Fish watch is a fast growing system with various services interacting with each other, it makes scaling essential.
-Proper and trustworthy monitoring is the basis for making any decision about infrastructure changes (i.e. scaling and extracting services), proper monitoring should support business decisions and should act architecture fitness functions.
+Proper and trustworthy monitoring is the basis for making any decision about infrastructure changes (i.e. scaling, extensibility etc), proper monitoring should support business decisions.
 We'd like to use a system that helps us get the full picture of correlated business events, connected services and amount of consumed resources.

 ## Alternatives